 Q. Can I apply for an NIW if I was denied a labor certification?

 Assuming you meet the qualifications for an NIW, your previous denial should not have an impact on the outcome.
 There are several reasons for your PERM to be denied, including there simply being a qualified U.S. worker available to take your employer’s position.
 Cases such as these should not be detrimental to your NIW case.

 Q. Do I need a job offer to be eligible for an NIW?

 Because the NIW is a way to circumvent the job offer requirement, you do not need one in order to apply.

 Q. Do I need to have an advanced degree to apply for an NIW?

 While having an advanced degree for an NIW is not a strict requirement, having one can go a long way in helping your EB-2 NIW case.
 In place of an advanced degree, a bachelor’s degree with five years of relevant experience in your field may also suffice.
 In the absence of either of these, you will need to demonstrate that you have exceptional ability in order to qualify for the EB-2 green card.

 Q. What is the EB-2 NIW Processing Time?

 You can generally expect NIW processing time for the USCIS to adjudicate applications to take anywhere between 3 and 9 months.
 Although there is always the possibility that it could take longer if you are issued a Request for Evidence (RFE).
 If you receive an RFE, it is important that you take it to an immigration attorney for help with your prompt response.
 For an official resource detailing the USCIS NIW processing time, you can visit their website on AAO processing times.

 Q. What is EB-2 NIW RFE?

-Requests for additional evidence (RFE) is issued by the USCIS, requesting more information from a visa applicant.
+Requests for additional evidence (RFE) are issued by the USCIS, requesting more information from a visa applicant.
 It is usually issued when the USCIS is not convinced that an NIW applicant meets the criteria needed to prove that he or she is qualified for the visa.
 This should not be mistaken for denial or rejection.